lilycalre/Align-AV-HuBERT/README.md

 #### Testing accuracy for predicting shift number

-To test accuracy for predicting shift number, please change "from .hubert_dataset_fixedshift import AVHubertDataset" to "from .hubert_dataset_alignment import AVHubertDataset" and change "from .sequence_generator_plusalignment import SequenceGenerator" to "from .sequence_generator_alignment import SequenceGenerator" in the hubert_pretraining.py.
+In terms of Fairseq, to test accuracy for predicting shift number, please change "from .hubert_dataset_fixedshift import AVHubertDataset" to "from .hubert_dataset_alignment import AVHubertDataset" and change "from .sequence_generator_plusalignment import SequenceGenerator" to "from .sequence_generator_alignment import SequenceGenerator" in the hubert_pretraining.py.

 ```sh
 $ cd avhubert